Love Is Only Feeling

-Love Is Only Feeling is the sixteenth studio album (eighteenth overall) by British singer/songwriter Donovan.
+Love Is Only Feeling is the sixteenth studio album (eighteenth overall) by Scottish singer/songwriter Donovan.
 It was released in West Germany (RCA PL 28472) in October 1981, in Italy in January 1982 (Bubble Record, BLU 19610) and belatedly in the UK (RCA PL 28472) in 1983.

 History

 In 1981, Donovan entered the studio to record the second album of his German RCA contract.
 The resulting album, Love Is Only Feeling, did not see a US release, but was released in the UK in 1983.
 The title track is a remake of "Someone's Singing" originally released on A Gift from a Flower to a Garden.

 Donovan sang Love Is Only Feeling at Festival di Sanremo 1982 with his daughter Astrella.